 In conclusion

 the food industry is making great strides in adapting to digital technologies and reshaping the customer experience.
-Interactive displays, QR codes and smart hardware promise convenience and ease of use for shoppers, and integration with augmented reality could completely disrupt both the industry and the shopping experience.
+Interactive displays, QR codes and smart hardware promise convenience and ease of use to shoppers, and integration with augmented reality could completely disrupt both the industry and the shopping experience.

-Retailers need to be aware of the potential issues that could arise when switching to digital systems.
+Retailers need to be aware of the potential issues that could arise when transitioning to digital systems.
 However, they must also prepare for a change that will be practically inevitable.
 Through digitalisation, supermarkets will make shopping a better experience for their customers, ushering in a new era of convenience and efficiency.
 As long as there is money to buy, n'est pas?